Faculty Profile: Vince Cruz Jr.

 In recent years he returned to public service as the Chief of the Civil Division of the Tarrant County Criminal District Attorney’s Office, and as First Assistant to the Tarrant County Auditor.

-Vince graduated with high honors from The University of Texas at Arlington in 1979 earning a Bachelor of Science in Criminal Justice.
-He earned his J.D. law degree from The University of Texas School of Law in 1981, and then earned an LL.M. in 2010 in Trial Advocacy from Temple University, Beasley School of Law in Philadelphia, where he was selected as the recipient of the Faculty Award.
+Vince graduated with high honors from The University of Texas at Arlington earning a Bachelor of Science in Criminal Justice.
+He earned his J.D. law degree from The University of Texas School of Law, and then earned an LL.M. in Trial Advocacy from Temple University, Beasley School of Law in Philadelphia, where he was selected as the recipient of the Faculty Award.